 To measure the rate of refuge use, gammarids were introduced individually into a 10.5 × 16 cm rectangular box filled with 330 mL of either control or fish-scented water, with each gammarid kept in the same water type during the whole experiment.
+To produce predator cues, six young brown trouts (Salmo trutta), each ~ 20 cm long, were kept in the laboratory at 15 ± 1 °C under a 12:12 light:dark cycle, in a tank filled with 80 L of tap water previously dechlorinated, oxygenated and UV-treated.
+Trouts were acclimated for 2 weeks prior to the experiments and fed with a mix of frozen chironomid larvae and alive gammarids in order to strengthen the predation signal (Wudkevich et al., 1997).
+The water from a similar tank, treated as previously described but without trout scent, was used as a control water for behavioral experiments.
 Individuals were randomly assigned to these water treatments.
 An opaque refuge, consisting of half a terracotta saucer (8.5 diameter) in which a 1 cm2 opening was made, was placed at one end of each aquarium, covering approximately 18% of the total aquarium area.
 Refuge use was recorded after an acclimation period of 30 min.
 The gammarid’s position in the box was then checked every 5 min over a period of 120 min.
 A score of 1 was given if the gammarid was inside the refuge and a score of 0 if it was found outside.
 For each gammarid, the total score of refuge use therefore ranged between 0 (gammarid always outside the refuge) and 24 (gammarid always inside the refuge).
 After behavioral measure, the gammarid returned to its cup, where new aerated water (without fish scent) and food were provided.

 The activity of infected and uninfected gammarids was recorded the day after the refuge use measurement, using a ViewPoint device and software (©Viewpoint Life Sciences, Inc. – 2010, France).
-The 20 gammarids unexposed to parasite eggs were not measured for this trait, and the test was not made at 84 days for technical reasons.
 Gammarids were placed individually in Petri dishes (diameter 8.5 cm, height 1 cm) filled with either control water or scented water, this water treatment being the same as for refuge use measurements for each gammarid.
 After 2 min of acclimation, gammarid activity was recorded with an infrared camera for 5 min (continuous recording), as the proportion of time spent inactive.
 Inactivity was defined as movements at a speed below 10 mm s-1.
 This speed threshold was determined based on preliminary tests, showing that below 10 mm s-1 discrimination is not possible between gammarids moving at very low speed (crawling) and gammarids moving their pleopods for respiration.

-To produce predator cues, six young brown trouts (Salmo trutta), each ~ 20 cm long, were kept in the laboratory at 15 ± 1 °C under a 12:12 light:dark cycle, in a tank filled with 80 L of tap water previously dechlorinated, oxygenated and UV-treated.
-Trouts were acclimated for 2 weeks prior to the experiments and fed with a mix of frozen chironomid larvae and alive gammarids in order to strengthen the predation signal (Wudkevich et al., 1997).
-The water from a similar tank, treated as previously described but without trout scent, was used as a control water for behavioral experiments.
+The 20 gammarids unexposed to parasite eggs were not measured for this trait, and the test was not made at day 83 for technical reasons.

 The infection procedure allowed synchronized development of acanthellae.
 Around 55 days post-exposure, the presence of P. laevis acanthellae was unambiguously detectable through the host cuticle (translucent light-orange and shapeless larval stages).
 Therefore, at that time, all gammarids were assigned to infected or uninfected categories (either dead gammarids showed an infection after dissection, or the infection became detectable in living gammarids).
-It means that behavioral tests were made in blind for the infection status before 55 days post-exposure, except for the 20 unexposed (uninfected) gammarids.
+It means that behavioral tests were made in blind for the infection status before 55 days post-exposure.
 Cystacanth stage was reached ten days later (appearing through the cuticle as small bright orange opaque balls).

 Statistical analysis